nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/OOP/Abstract classes /README.md

 You create an abstract class by declaring at least one pure virtual member function.
 That's a virtual function declared by using the *pure* specifier (`= 0`) syntax.
 Classes derived from the abstract class must implement the pure virtual function or they, too, are abstract classes.

-Consider the example presented in [Virtual functions](../Virtual%20Functions/README.md).
+Consider the example presented in **[Virtual functions](../Virtual%20Functions/README.md)**.
 The intent of class `Account` is to provide general functionality, but objects of type `Account` are too general to be useful.
 That means `Account` is a good candidate for an abstract class:

 ```cpp
 // deriv_AbstractClasses.cpp